cr3ation/merge-user/README.md

 Are you an Mac Admin or macOS user in an environment where an IdP is used to authenticate login?

-Have you just married and your company updated your ID and are now unable to access your Documents, Keychain, FileVault and settings?
+Have you just got married and your company updated your ID and are now unable to access your Documents, Keychain, FileVault and settings?

 __Merge User.app__ lets you keep all your old files/settings together with your new updated name.
 Keeping your original User ID and adding you new User Name as an alias.